MapStory/mapstory-community/items/messaging.md

 After evaluating what to use should see if our activity stuff can hook up to it so those messages also go to the user's inbox if there is one.

+### Issues
+https://github.com/MapStory/mapstory/issues/738 is the issue to track.
+Once we schedule can turn this in to a label and more issues.